 Back in 2006, only 22 percent of the adult population in the United States was aware of podcasting.

-Podcasting is an increasingly popular pastime in the U.S. and there were an estimated 88 million podcast listeners in the country in 2019.
+Podcasting is an increasingly popular pastime in the U.S. and is quickly picking up the pace all over the world.

 Forecasts suggest that the number of podcast listeners will surpass 160 million in 2023 after increases of around 20 million each year.